Catilinarian conspiracy: Discovery

 Catiline remained in the city.
 While named in the anonymous letters sent to Crassus, this was insufficient evidence for incrimination.
 But after messages from Etruria connected him directly to the uprising, he was indicted under the lex Plautia de vi (public violence) in early November.
 The conspirators met, probably on 6 November, and found two volunteers to make an attempt on Cicero's life.
-Cicero also alleged that the conspirators plotted to engulf Rome in flames and destroy the city; Sallust reports this allegation allowed Cicero to turn the urban plebs against Catiline, but modern scholars do not believe Catiline credibly wanted to destroy the city.
-After the attempts on Cicero's life failed on 7 November 63 BC, he assembled the senate and delivered his first oration against Catiline, publicly denouncing the conspiracy; Catiline attempted to speak in his defence – attacking Cicero's ancestry – but was shouted down and promptly left the city to join Manlius' men in Etruria.
+Cicero alleged that the conspirators plotted to engulf Rome in flames and destroy the city.
+Sallust reports this allegation allowed Cicero to turn the urban plebs against Catiline, but modern scholars do not believe that Catiline credibly wanted to destroy the city.

+After the attempts on Cicero's life failed on 7 November 63 BC, he assembled the senate and delivered his first oration against Catiline, publicly denouncing the conspiracy.
+Catiline attempted to speak in his defence – attacking Cicero's ancestry – but was shouted down and promptly left the city to join Manlius' men in Etruria.
 Writing a letter, likely preserved in Sallust, he committed his wife to the protection of a friend and left the city, justifying his actions in terms of honours unjustly denied to him and denying any alleged indebtedness.

 Manoeuvres

 When Catiline arrived in Manlius' camp, he assumed consular regalia.
 The senate responded immediately by declaring both Catiline and Manlius hostes (public enemies).
 Cassius Dio's history adds that Catiline was promptly convicted on the pending charges of vis (public violence).
-The senate also dispatched Cicero's co-consul, Gaius Antonius Hybrida, to lead troops against Catiline and put Cicero in charge of defending the city.
+The senate dispatched Cicero's co-consul, Gaius Antonius Hybrida, to lead troops against Catiline and put Cicero in charge of defending the city.